-Almond growers and other primary or secondary activities farms, such as some hullers/shellers and brownskin almond facilities, must comply with FSMA’s Produce Safety Rule.
-This rule provides the first-ever mandatory federal standard for the growing, harvesting, packing and holding of fresh produce, including nuts.
+The Food Safety Modernization Act (FSMA) is the most sweeping reform of food safety laws in more than 70 years.
+FSMA's Produce Safety Rule provides the first-ever mandatory federal standard for the growing, harvesting, packing and holding of fresh produce, including nuts.
 The rule focuses on efforts to reduce risks associated with microbial contamination at the farm level.

 However, based on the March 28, 2019, FDA Enforcement Guidance, almond growers and huller/shellers are no longer subject to Produce Safety requirements and do not have to make any disclosures as long as the FDA's Enforcement Guidance remains in effect.